What Is Corrective Maintenance?

 Due to the overlapping nature of the terms, it’s not unusual for folks to confuse planned corrective maintenance with preventive maintenance (PM).
 However, there are some clear distinctions between the two maintenance strategies.

 Most notably, the former focuses on dealing with problems after they occur.
-Alternatively, PM focuses on reducing the likelihood of problems ever occurring.
-This means that corrective maintenance is performed at random intervals, while preventive maintenance is conducted at regular intervals with active inspection measures in place.
+On the other hand, PM focuses on reducing the likelihood of problems occurring.
+Corrective maintenance is performed at random intervals, while preventive maintenance is conducted at regular intervals with active inspection measures in place.

 What is the ideal corrective maintenance vs preventive maintenance ratio?